nlicalzi/launch_school/ls170_networking_foundations/lesson_3/review_cards.md

   * What are the component parts of an HTTP Request?
 (What is typically composed of a request line, headers, and an optional body payload?)
   * What are the component parts of an HTTP Response?
 (What is typically composed of a status line, optional headers, and an optional body payload?)
   * What is the piece of an HTTP Response that indicates the status of the request?
 (What is an HTTP status code?)
-  * What is the the set of rules which provide uniformity to the way resources on the web are transferred between applications?
+  * What is the set of rules that provide uniformity to the way resources on the web are transferred between applications?
 (What is HTTP?)
   * What do we call text displayed on a computer display with references (hyperlinks) to other text that the reader can immediately access?
 (What is hypertext?)
 * Simulating Statefulness
   * What kind of protocol is HTTP, given that each Request/Response cycle is independent of those that came before or after?
 (Why do we consider HTTP a stateless protocol?)